USCyberMilitia/BlindSite/README.md

 It is built for situations where simply visiting a site, viewing media, or manually saving content could create legal, psychological, or operational risk.

 BlindSite can capture modern web pages, preserve images/videos/audio as encrypted evidence, block dangerous media from the investigator’s screen, support clear web and darknet workflows, and create sealed evidence packages for authorized reviewers or law enforcement.
+Think Hunchly but open-source and with more features.

 Most tools force investigators into a bad choice: